needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 ### List an asset's datasets and files

-To list datasets, open the `AssetManagementBehaviour` script you created and add the following code to the end of the class:
+To list datasets, follow these steps:

+1. Open the `AssetManagementBehaviour` script you created.
+2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseFileCreationExample.cs#Example_Behaviour_RefreshDatasets)]

-To list files, open the `AssetManagementBehaviour` script you created and add the following code to the end of the class:
+To list files, follow these steps:

+1. Open the `AssetManagementBehaviour` script you created.
+2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseFileCreationExample.cs#Example_Behaviour_RefreshFiles)]